kubevirt/kubevirt.github.io/_posts/2018-06-03-Research-run-VMs-with-istio-service-mesh.markdown

           servicePort: 9080
 ```

-When the tproxy container start it run an entry point script for iptables configuration but this time the proxy redirect came in the mangle table and not in the nat table that because TPROXY module avilable only in the mangle table.
+When the tproxy container starts it runs an entry point script for iptables configuration but this time the proxy redirect came in the mangle table and not in the nat table that because TPROXY module avilable only in the mangle table.

 ```
 TPROXY